Income inequality in the United States: Poverty

 Greater income inequality can increase the market income poverty rate, as income shifts from lower income brackets to upper brackets.
 Jared Bernstein wrote, "If less of the economy's market-generated growth – i.e., before taxes and transfers kick in – ends up in the lower reaches of the income scale, either there will be more poverty for any given level of GDP growth, or there will have to be a lot more transfers to offset inequality's poverty-inducing impact."
 The Economic Policy Institute (EPI) estimated that greater income inequality added 5.5% to the poverty rate between 1979 and 2007, other factors equal.
 Income inequality was the largest driver of the change in the poverty rate, with economic growth, family structure, education and race other important factors.
 An estimated 11.8% of Americans lived in poverty in 2018, versus 16% in 2012 and 26% in 1967.
+The poverty threshold in the United States was at $12,880 for a single-person household and $26,246 for a family of four in 2021.
+0.25% of the U.S. population lived below the international poverty line of $2.15 per day in 2020.

 A rise in income disparities weakens skills development among people with a poor educational background in terms of the quantity and quality of education attained.